 Throughout history women have soothed their pains with cannabis.
 Some of them have fought for others to have the right to this remedy, as well.
 Here, we will look at a few of these brave female figures that used cannabis – soothing their pains and have also given the world a powerful push towards legalization.
 We salute these strong women who have stirred history in the right direction.

 Queen Victoria is undoubtedly the most representative figure of the spirit of the 19th century.
 Her reign lasted more than 63 years, from 1837 to 1901, a longevity record for a British monarch that only the current Queen Elizabeth II surpassed.
-In fact, to this day, the second half of the 19th is known as the “Victorian era.”
+In fact, to this day, the second half of the 19th is known as the “best weed delivery edmonton.”
 Queen Victoria has suffered from cramps and menstrual pains.
 According to the records of her physician, she received cannabis, which was the remedy that relieved her.

 According to these records, Queen Victoria used an alcoholic extract of the cannabis plant – something like a tincture.
 The queen had nine children.
 She might have used the tincture during her childbirths, as well.